How to conjugate Esperar in Spanish

 Introduction

-Esperar is the Spanish verb for "to wait, to hope".
+Esperar is the Spanish verb for "to wait, to hope, to wait for".
 It is a regular AR verb, and one of the most popular 100 Spanish verbs.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 Similar verbs to esperar include: aguardar.